How the Initiative is changing Wyoming

 How We Got Started

 The WBCI aims to raise awareness and fund breast cancer programs in Wyoming with an emphasis on increasing breast health education, financially assisting breast cancer screenings, facilitating patient navigation, and promoting survivor services.
-Through fundraising efforts across the state, all proceeds remain in Wyoming to grant into eligible programs.
+Through fundraising efforts across the state, proceeds remain in Wyoming to grant into eligible programs.

 Receive Event Information